 The Thillens family took great pride in the spit-and-polish glamour associated with Thillens Stadium.
-The landscaping.
-The cleaning.
-The painting.
-It all contributed to the sense that you were in something of a shrine.
-They spent $100,000 a season for expenses and over $100,000 for maintenance a year to keep the place up.
+The landscaping, cleaning and painting all contributed to the sense that you were in a shrine, spending $100,000 a season for expenses and over $100,000 yearly maintenance to keep the place up.

 The centerfield scoreboard contained a 6-by-8-foot picture of the Thillens armored truck.
 Starting in 1974, if any player hit the truck on the sign, they would win a $5,000 savings bond.
 Only three talented little leaguers hit the armored truck at the top of the scoreboard, hitting a baseball 300 feet.

-Amazingly, all three batters have accomplished the feat on the same date; September 2nd.
-Al Pulikowski of Villa Park and Art Eggert of Elk Grove each hit it in 1984, only 52 batters apart.
+Amazingly, all three batters accomplished the feat on the same date; September 2.
+Al Pulikowski of Villa Park and Art Eggert of Elk Grove hit it in 1984, only 52 batters apart.
 Five years later, Patrick Patterson of Des Plaines became the third winner, hitting the truck on September 2, 1989.

-The city of Chicago and the Chicago Cubs combined to invest $1.5 million in repairs and the stadium reopened its doors in June 2006.
-The larger of the two diamonds, the one on the south side of the park, was named "Cubs Field."
+The city of Chicago and the Chicago Cubs combined to invest $1.5 million in repairs, and the Stadium reopened its doors in June 2006.
+The larger of the two diamonds, the one on the park's south side, was named "Cubs Field."
 The park has since been renamed "The Stadium at Devon and Kedzie."

 In 2013, the Thillens family requested that their family name be removed from the field.
-Mel Thillens, Jr. was quoted as saying the field wasn't being maintained and the Thillens family and business no longer wanted to be associated with it.
-The Chicago Park District claims to have maintained Thillens so it can “continue as a place of historical significance” that “thousands of children enjoy” each year.
+Mel Thillens, Jr. was quoted as saying the field wasn't being maintained, and the Thillens family and business no longer wanted to be associated with it.
+The Chicago Park District claimed to have maintained Thillens to "continue as a place of historical significance" that "thousands of children enjoy" each year.
 They obliged Mr. Thillens' request, removing the name from the field.
 In June of 2013, the 60+-year-old giant baseball, estimated at 12 feet in diameter, was removed because it was deemed unsafe.

-I met Mel Thillens at his business office of the "Thillens Armored Car Check Cashing Company" on Devon Avenue just east of Western Avenue.
+I met Mel Thillens at his business office of the "Thillens Armored Car Check Cashing Company" on Devon Avenue, just east of Western Avenue.
 I just walked in and asked to speak with Mr. Thillens in the spring of 1968; I was 8 years old.
-Mel Thillins stepped out of his office to greet me.
-He took me into his office.
+Mel Thillins stepped out of his office to greet me and took me into his office.

 I asked him if I could work at Thillens Stadium for the season.
-Mel asked me a few questions, apparently to find out what my interest was to work at the Stadium.
-Mel gave me a day and time to meet him at the stadium.
+Mel asked me a few questions to find out about my interests.
+Mel gave me a day and time to meet him at the Stadium.
 He introduced me to the staff, telling them that I'd be helping them out.

 I was allowed to attend any and all games I wanted to for free.
 When working, I was allowed to eat, drink, and snack for free.
 As a matter of fact, I don't remember there being any limit to food and drink.
-Sounds good, right?
-Although I didn't get any money, I meet some local celebrities, like Ray Rayner, Eddie Feigner and his team, the King and his Court, the Queen and her Court, the Donkey Baseball teams, etc., etc.
+Sounds good, right?.
+Although I didn't get any money, I met some local celebrities, like Ray Rayner, Eddie Feigner and his team, the King and his Court, the Queen and her Court, the Donkey Baseball teams, etc.

 I met Ray Rayner at Thillens Stadium in 1968.
 Rayner was on a WGN 16" softball team playing the Playboy Bunnies.
-The evening game was for a charity.
-It was standing room only.
+The evening game was for a charity, and the game was standing-room only.

-When the WGN vs.Playboy Bunnies game was over, Rayner sat up in the announcer's booth.
+Rayner sat up in the announcer's booth when the WGN vs.Playboy Bunnies game was over.
 We talked for quite some time.
-Ray told me he was going to talk about the charity softball game on his show on Monday.
-I jokingly brought up the fact that I never heard my name called on the Romper Room.
-Rayner told me he'd mention me on his TV show the next day, and I could count on him.
+Ray told me he would talk about the charity softball game on his show on Monday.
+I jokingly mentioned that I had never heard my name called on the Romper Room Show.
+Rayner told me he would say my name on his TV show the next day and that I could count on him.

 Sure enough...
 Ray talked about the charity softball game and how much money was raised, then he said he met a great kid who worked at Thillens Stadium, Neil Gale.
 I was floored.
 It's too bad there were no recording devices to capture that, but it's one of my life's "claim to fame" moments.